-An epidermal cyst is a type of slow-growing lump underneath the skin.
-This cyst contains soft, cheese-like skin contents.
-These usually appear on the face, neck, chest, upper back, genitals, or behind the ears.
-Similar cysts called pilar cysts often occur on the scalp.
+An epidermal cyst is a lump under the skin.
+It has soft, yellow matter inside.
+They often happen on the face, neck, chest, upper back, genitals, or behind the ears.

 - Damage to a hair follicle due to acne

 Problems may be:

 - Foul-smelling, cheese-like material that may drain from the cyst

 - Redness or pain on or around the cyst